joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

 <div>

-## Connecting to a user’s camera
+## Connecting to a user's camera

 <div>

-The first step when connecting to a user’s camera is to create a new camera instance by creating a variable of type Camera and initializing it to the return value of the static `Camera.getCamera()` method.
+The first step when connecting to a user's camera is to create a new camera instance by creating a variable of type Camera and initializing it to the return value of the static `Camera.getCamera()` method.